 Arun Gupta offers an overview of service discovery in different container orchestration frameworks, drawing on an example of a Java application talking to a database to demonstrate configurations in Docker, Kubernetes, DC/OS, and Amazon ECS—commonly used container orchestration platforms that all have built-in support for service discovery and scalability.

 Arun Gupta is a principal open source technologist at Amazon Web Services.
-Previously, Arun built and led developer communities at Sun, Oracle, Red Hat, and Couchbase and has deep expertise leading cross-functional teams to develop and execute strategy and planning and executing content, marketing campaigns, and programs.
-He has also led engineering teams at Sun and was a founding member of the Java EE team.
-Arun is an avid runner, a globe trotter, a Java Champion, a JavaOne Rock Star four years in a row, a JUG leader, NetBeans Dream Team member, and a Docker Captain.
-He has authored more than 2,000 blog posts on technology and has given talks in more than 40 countries.
+Previously, Arun built and led developer communities at Sun, Oracle, Red Hat, and Couchbase.
+He has deep expertise leading cross-functional teams to develop and execute strategy and in planning and executing content, marketing campaigns, and programs.
+He’s also led engineering teams at Sun and was a founding member of the Java EE team.
+Arun is an avid runner, a globe trotter, a Java Champion, a four-year consecutive JavaOne Rock Star, a JUG leader, NetBeans Dream Team member, and a Docker Captain.
+He’s authored more than 2,000 blog posts on technology and has given talks in more than 40 countries.
 He founded the Devoxx4Kids chapter in the US and continues to promote technology education among children.
 He’s easily accessible at @arungupta.

 ©2017, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • email@example.com